AnuLikithaImmadisetty/Multi-Label-Abusive-Comments-Identification/README.md

-# Multi-Label Abusive Comments Identification
+# Multi Label Abusive Comments Identification
 Welcome to the "Multi-Label Abusive Comments Identification" repository!
 This project is dedicated to detecting and categorizing abusive comments using machine learning and natural language processing techniques.
 It leverages a combination of traditional algorithms and deep learning models to ensure accurate and effective identification of various forms of toxic language.

 ## Table of Contents